How To Repair Your Online Reputation

 Guest Blogging.
 Consider submitting an article to an alumni newsletter, industry-related newsletter, or magazine.

 Social Networks.
-As an executive, your personal brand is critical to your company’s digital equity.
-So not only is being on social media going to keep your brand relevant, but you can connect with other industry professionals and strengthen your thought leadership clout.
+As an executive, your brand is critical to your company’s digital equity.
+So, not only will being on social media keep your brand relevant, but you can also connect with other industry professionals and strengthen your thought leadership clout.

-I gave LinkedIn its own mention above because LinkedIn is the social media giant all professionals use.
-However, there are other social media platforms you should consider such as the following:
+I mentioned LinkedIn because it is all professionals’ social media giant.
+However, there are other social media platforms you should consider, such as the following:

 1. Twitter.com